Jude-Y/Blockchain_with_Python/README.md

 ## **Local PoA Ethereum transaction**

 Sending transaction using your local PoA Ethereum Network.
 Once you activate your private blockchain network.
 Go into your CLI, type python, and from wallet import * and finally send a transaction.

 ![image](screenshots/trans_id.png)

 Now, open MyCrypto app and login using your sender's private key, click on TX Status.
-Copy and and paste the Hash Id and click Check TX Status.
+Copy and paste the Hash Id and click Check TX Status.
 As you can see below, the transaction has been succesfuly mined in Block Number 3222.

 ![image](screenshots/eth_trans_success.png)